eProsima/DDS-Router/.dev/scripts/README.md

 All this subdirectory packages have a file `package.xml` that specify how they have to be treated by colcon, and its dependencies.

-This repository follows the ROS 2 convention of holding many colcon packages in the same git repository.
+This repository follows the ROS 2 convention of holding various colcon packages within the same git repository.
 This way there could be different packages that could be used independently, not being forced to used them if the requirements or dependencies of higher level packages are not fulfilled (e.g. `yamlcpp` is no longer a requirement for the whole project, but only for `ddsrouter_yaml` and `ddsrouter_tool`).

-The different modules are:
+The modules contained in this repository are the following:

 * **ddsrouter_utils** This is intend to be a generic utils library that could in the future be a generic utils for other libraries.
 It contains: